Back

 Once you’ve described the competitive landscape, it’s time to show why your product is going to be superior.
 One way to do this is by conducting a SWOT analysis.

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-It actually doesn’t get any more complicated than this: the section names speak for themselves.
+It actually doesn’t need to be any more complicated than this: the section names speak for themselves.

 In Strengths, you state the advantages that separate you from the competition.